irworkshop/accountability_datacleaning/R_campfin/mi/contribs/docs/mi_contribs_diary.md

 ### Read

+Since the larger files are split with the column header only in the first, we will have to read these headers separately.
+The last column only records the time the files are downloaded.

 ``` r
 mic_names <- str_split(read_lines(raw_paths[1])[1], "\t")[[1]]
 mic_names <- mic_names[-length(mic_names)]
 mic_names[1:3] <- c("doc_id", "page_no", "cont_id")
 mic_names[length(mic_names)] <- "runtime"
 ```

+Using `vroom::vroom()`, we can read all 46 archive files at once.

 ``` r
 mic <- vroom(